conjure-cp/conjure-oxide/crates/tree_morph/README.md

 ## Quick Example

-Tree-morph makes applying rules to tree shaped data easy and free of any boilerplate.
 In this simple example, we use tree-morph to calculate mathematical expressions using multiplication, addition and squaring.
-We first bring relevant modules into scope and define our expression types.

 ```rust
 use tree_morph::prelude::*;